gabe-vand/JavaTaskManager/README.md

 # JavaTaskManager
-basic task managerused as practice for Java coding
+basic task manager used as practice for Java coding